ThreadJava800/AlphaBlending/README.md

 ![O2](https://github.com/ThreadJava800/AlphaBlending/blob/main/readmepics/o2.png)

 -O3 and -Ofast seem to have the same effect.
 They shuffle instructions in order to use instruction pipeline to speed up calculations.\
 Also, they use more complicated assembly commands that combine several logic operations.
-(However, it doesn't use shuffles!)\
+(However, -O3 (as well as -Ofast) doesn't use shuffles!)\
 It is important to mention, that -O3 & -Ofast unroll the cycles much more that other optimizers.\
 Remarkable, that this optimization works approximately the same time as -O2.
 (Possibly, due to huge amount of assembly commands).